Authentic Lessons for 21st Century Learning

 Evaluate

-Students will present their timelines to the class while also explaining why they selected certain events over others.
-For example, some groups may choose to use the transcontinental railroad and its physical impact on Native American tribes, while other groups may choose to use boarding schools and its cultural impact on Native American norms, mores, and ways of life.
+Have students present their timelines to the class while also explaining why they selected certain events over others.
+For example, some groups may choose to use the transcontinental railroad and its physical impact on Native American tribes, while other groups may choose to use boarding schools and their cultural impact on Native American norms, mores, and ways of life.

 To keep students engaged in the activity, have students take notes over group presentations.
 This can allow students the opportunity to keep track of the presentations they have heard and to formulate questions they may want to ask the presenters.
 These notes may then be turned in for a participation grade.
 After each group has presented their timeline, allow a few minutes for students to pose questions to the presenting group for clarification, justification, and/or discussion.

-To evaluate student understanding, use the provided rubric to review the group timelines.
+To evaluate student understanding, use the Native American Policy Timeline Rubric to review the group timelines.
 If groups consistently miss a term or connection, it might be an element that needs reteaching or review.

-To close out the lesson, ask students the following question: How did these policies and events lead to the water shortage in the "The Water Lady?"
+To close out the lesson, ask students the following question: How did these policies and events lead to the water shortage in "The Water Lady"?

 Resources